• Skip to primary navigation

 Do I have to glaze Bailey’s cake?

 No, you can leave the cake “naked” or sprinkle it with powdered sugar before serving.
-You can top it with buttercream, whipped cream frosting, this Cream Cheese Frosting, and so on.
+You can top it with buttercream, whipped cream frosting, the frosting we used for the Chocolate Cake with Cream Cheese Frosting, and so on.

 Sure, we prefer dark chocolate on top of the cake, but you can substitute it with semi-sweet chocolate if you don’t like it or don’t have it.

-The Bailey’s chocolate cake keeps at room temperature in an airtight container for 3-4 days.
+Keep the cake at room temperature in an airtight container for 3-4 days.

 Refrigerate it in an airtight container to keep it longer (up to one week).

-Freeze the cake or the leftover slices in an airtight container for up to 3 months.
+Freeze the Bailey's Irish cream chocolate cake or the leftover slices in an airtight container for up to 3 months.
 Defrost them in the fridge.

 How to serve?